loda-lang/loda-lang.github.io/list3.markdown

 * [A194979](https://oeis.org/A194979) ([program](/edit/?oeis=194979)): a(n) = 1 + floor(n/sqrt(3)).
 * [A194986](https://oeis.org/A194986) ([program](/edit/?oeis=194986)): a(n) = 1 + floor(n/sqrt(6)).
 * [A194990](https://oeis.org/A194990) ([program](/edit/?oeis=194990)): a(n) = 1+ floor(n/sqrt(8)).
+* [A194992](https://oeis.org/A194992) ([program](/edit/?oeis=194992)): Number of lower triangles of an n X n 0..2 array with each element differing from all of its horizontal and vertical neighbors by one.
 * [A194999](https://oeis.org/A194999) ([program](/edit/?oeis=194999)): Number of lower triangles of a 3 X 3 0..n array with each element differing from all of its horizontal and vertical neighbors by one.
 * [A195013](https://oeis.org/A195013) ([program](/edit/?oeis=195013)): Multiples of 2 and of 3 interleaved: a(2n-1) = 2n, a(2n) = 3n.
 * [A195014](https://oeis.org/A195014) ([program](/edit/?oeis=195014)): Vertex number of a square spiral whose edges have length A195013.